geostyler/geostyler-cookbook/index.md

 ---
 # 🖥️ Demo

-All written functions can be tested here Geostyler [Official demo](https://geostyler.github.io/geostyler-demo/) UI.
-Also checkout [repo](https://github.com/geostyler/geostyler-demo) for the same.
+All written functions can be tested on the [GeoStyler Demo](https://geostyler.github.io/geostyler-demo/).
+Also checkout the [geostyler-demo repo](https://github.com/geostyler/geostyler-demo) for the same.

 # 🎨 Getting familiar with UI